3 Ways to Spring Clean Your Skin Routine

 Perhaps you use a thicker-textured moisturizer or balm during the winter, particularly if you have combination skin.
 As you come due to replace your current moisturizer, switch back to your favourite spring-summer hydrator.

-Pro Tip: For those looking to even the appearance of their complexion using a lighter touch at this time, try Face Glow Tinted Moisturizer by Graydon or a Fruit Pigmented Tinted Moisturizer by 100% Pure.
+Pro Tip: For those looking to even the appearance of their complexion using a lighter touch at this time, try Face Glow Tinted Moisturizer by Graydon or a BB Cream by Coola.
 You'll lighten your routine while adding luminosity to your skin with these multitasking hybrid products.

-Speaking of trends and reducing layers, South Korea's 'skinimalism' trend (known there as 'skip-care') has arrived and is taking over the skin care scene.
+Speaking of trends and reducing layers, South Korea's 'skinimalism' trend (known there as 'skip-care') is popular on the skin care scene.
 It seems fitting that the nation that brought us the 10-step routine has also delivered its antithesis, much to the delight of skin care minimalists and pandemic-weary populaces.

 Even dermatologists are happy about this trend.
 For years people have been overworking their skin with too many products that contain too many actives, leaving their skin sensitized and inflamed.
 If this is you, or if you're simply looking to streamline your routine, embrace the skinimalism trend with open arms.